marcolink/snapshots-manager/README.md

 ## How it works
 This app uses App Events (similar to webhooks) to listen for changes of entries in the contentful space.
-When a change is detected, the app will create a patch for each change and store it in the database.
+When a change is detected, the app will create a patch for each change and store it in the data store.
 This lets you scroll through the history of your content and see how it has evolved over time.

-In context of contentful content, a change describes the change of a value for a field and a locale.
+In context of contentful content, a patch describes the change of a value for a field and a locale.
 This can be represented with a JSON patch operation like this:

 ```json
 {